 Research in the Teaching of Chemistry and Biology

-Chemistry faculty Steve Cessna, Tara Kishbaugh, and Matt Siderhurst, along with Biology faculty Doug Graber Neufeld, Psychology faculty Jeanne Horst, and Education faculty Lori Leaman are funded by a major NSF CCLI grant to promote the enhanced learning through authentic, relevant research experiences across the biology and chemistry curriculum.
-Through this project, the chemistry, biology, psychology, and educations departments are involved in a unique interdisciplinary project that seeks to promote deeper, more practical learning of higher order cognitive skills (HOCs), the nature of science (NOS), and oral and written scientific communication skills.
-Full description of project.
+Chemistry faculty Steve Cessna, Tara Kishbaugh, and Matt Siderhurst, along with Biology faculty Doug Graber Neufeld, JMU Psychology faculty Jeanne Horst, and Education faculty Lori Leaman were funded by a major NSF CCLI grant to promote the enhanced learning through authentic, relevant research experiences across the biology and chemistry curriculum.
+Through this project, the chemistry, biology, psychology, and educations departments completed a unique interdisciplinary project that seeks to promote deeper, more practical learning of higher order cognitive skills (HOCs), the nature of science (NOS), and oral and written scientific communication skills.
+A description of the rubric developed to measure these skills

 Water quality monitoring in the local watershed related to bacterial contamination, run-off or hydrofracking

 EMU is at the headwaters of the Blacks Run, a stream that runs through Harrisonburg.
 The Blacks Run is considered to be impaired by the VA Department of Environmental Quality due to over-sedimentation and elevated levels of bacteria.
-In collaboration with other volunteers in the area, students analyze the health of the stream using a variety of physical, chemical and biological indicators such as temperature, flow, nutrient levels (nitrates, phosphates, and others) and e coli.
+In collaboration with other volunteers in the area, students in EMU’s Environmental Chemistry class analyze the health of the stream using a variety of physical, chemical and biological indicators such as temperature, flow, nutrient levels (nitrates, phosphates, and others) and e coli.

-Additionally, Dr. Doug Graber Neufeld and I are working with students to gather baseline water quality information related to pH, turbidity, stream flow, as well as barium and strontium levels in an area of northwest Rockingham County.
+Additionally, Dr. Doug Graber Neufeld and I are working with students Hannah Daley (chemistry and environmental science, 2017) and Janaya Sachs (chemistry, 2017) to gather baseline water quality information related to pH, turbidity, stream flow, as well as barium and strontium levels in an area of northwest Rockingham County.
+A collaboration with Trout Unlimited has increased the reach of this study as volunteers drop samples off at EMU for analysis.
+Other students, including Ben Stern (biochemistry, 2015), studied the toxicity of barium to zebrafish using a startle method.
 There is the possibility that this region of the county would become the first area in Virginia in which hydrofracking occurs.
 Should hydrofracking occur, our watershed and drinking water data will give a baseline from which to compare post-hydrofracking samples, in order to assess the extent of any contaminant releases.

 Assessing student familiarity with and understanding of green chemistry